 Born into extreme poverty prior to the Civil War, Edward Emerson Barnard rose to prominence as an astronomer.
-Credited as being the world's greatest observer, Barnard began his career at the Vanderbilt University Observatory in 1883 before moving on to larger observatories at the University of California and the University of Chicago.
-This exhibit, titled “Edward Emerson Barnard: Star Gazer,” features photographs, letters, publications and ephemera from the Edward Emerson Barnard Papers manuscript collection.
+Credited as the world's greatest observer of his time, Barnard began his career at the Vanderbilt University Observatory in 1883 before moving on to larger observatories at the University of California and the University of Chicago.
+This exhibit, titled "Edward Emerson Barnard: Star Gazer," features photographs, letters, publications and ephemera from the Edward Emerson Barnard Papers manuscript collection.

 Best known for discovering Amalthea, the fifth moon of Jupiter, Barnard was also famous for his comet discoveries and is credited with discovering sixteen comets during his career, ten of which were found during his residence in Nashville.

 Since the 15th century, artists have partnered with writers and book binders to create beautifully illustrated books.
 The earliest European tomes were devotionals, enriched by illuminated letters and hand-colored woodblock prints.
 Reading matter diversified after Johann Gutenberg invented typography and the printing press in the 1450s.
 As the publishing industry grew, the connection between the author, illustrator and publisher fragmented.
 In contrast, artist's books, which emerged in the late 20th century, are characterized by their collaborative methodology, handmade qualities, and small editions.
 Book artists conceive of their publication as a whole, with contributors working together on a common vision.